curl/everything-curl/usingcurl-connections.md

 make curl believe that's the address it got when it resolved the name.

-When talking HTTPS, this will send SNI for the name in the URL and curl will verify the server to make sure it serves for the name in the URL.
+When talking HTTPS, this will send SNI for the name in the URL and curl will verify the server's response to make sure it serves for the name in the URL.

 ### Provide a replacement name